 Meaning

-“My sisters and I were fortunate to travel through Asia and Europe at very young ages.
-We confronted extraordinary beauty in Athens and unspeakable poverty in India.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that the present moment deserves attention.
+In the quote “My sisters and I were fortunate to travel through Asia and Europe at very young ages.
+We confronted extraordinary beauty in Athens and unspeakable poverty in India.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme